Child Behavior Checklist (CBCL)

 How to use the Child Behavior Checklist

-Achenbach's Child Behavior Checklist is quite easy to use!
-The psychologist/health practitioner must issue this to the parent(s) or guardian(s) reporting on their child's potential behavioral and emotional problems.
+Achenbach's Child Behavior Checklist is relatively easy to use!
+The psychologist or health practitioner must issue this to the parent(s) or guardian(s) reporting on their child's potential behavioral and emotional problems.
+On the part of the parents/guardians, they need to do the following:

 Step 1: Provide general information